botswana-harvard/edc-quota/README.md

         controller.get_all()
         controller.post_all()

-Recall with `edc_quota.client` a `quota` refers to a target count expected for a particular model.
-Unlike a `Quota` on the clients, `ControllerQuota` on the controller does NOT refer to any models on the controller. `ControllerQuota` on the controller is a reference model of quotas that the controller manages for its clients.
+`ControllerQuota` on the controller is a reference model of quotas that the controller manages for its clients.
 There is one quota instance on the controller per client quota managed.
+Note that in `edc_quota.client` a `Quota` refers to a target count expected for a particular model.
+The `ControllerQuota` on the controller does NOT refer to any models on the controller.

 A new instance is added to model `edc_quota.controller.quota_history` for each client quota updated by the controller.